SModelS/smodels-database-release/README.rst

 The Database is organized as files in an ordinary (UNIX) directory hierarchy, with a thin Python layer serving as the access to the database.
-The overall structure of the directory hierarchy and its contents is depicted in the scheme below (click to enlarge):
+The overall structure of the directory hierarchy and its contents is depicted in the scheme below:

 .. image:: https://github.com/SModelS/smodels/blob/master/docs/manual/source/images/DatabaseFolders.png
    :scale: 30